dokka-nandini/Research/README.md

 📌 Candidates should have good communication skills.
 📌 Well-versed candidates with strong technical skills are required.
 📌 Immediate joiners are preferred.
-📌 Course completion is mandatory. train ati delay undi thinnava tc nanna sorry
+📌 Course completion is mandatory. thiffan thinna 7 8 water coming 8 8^2 tc if risk don't cm *Apply Here* - https://forms.gle/iujH78BaZxxEWPig7
-88. R.  De
-   *Apply Here* - https://forms.gle/iujH78BaZxxEWPig7

 ⏰ The process will be closed today at 2:00 PM.
 Kindly share resumes before 2:00 PM.